Tissue Flap Surgery for Breast Reconstruction

 - "Pedicle flap" means the flap of tissue from the back or belly is moved to the chest without cutting its original blood supply.
 The tissue is pulled under the skin up to the chest area and attached.

 - "Free flap" means the tissue and blood vessels are cut.
 After the flap is in place, the surgeon sews the blood vessels in the flap to blood vessels in the chest area.
-This requires careful surgery using a microscope.
+This requires careful surgery by a surgeon who does microsurgery.

-There are different types of tissue flap surgery, named for the area of the body where the tissue is taken.
+Here are some of the different types of tissue flap surgery, named for the area of the body where the tissue is taken.

 - TRAM (transverse rectus abdominis muscle) flap is one of the most common types of flap surgery.
 The surgeon takes muscle and tissue from the lower belly and moves it to the chest area.
 This reduces the amount of fat and skin in the lower belly and results in a "tummy tuck."
 TRAM may be done as either a pedicle flap or a free flap.